manuelkiessling/node-react-cdk-beginner/manuscript/Book.md

 Nothing surprising here - we already know these from chapter one, where we introduced the basic JavaScript value types.
 These TypeScript types map exactly to their JavaScript counterparts, and behave identical.

+Another type, which we already encountered in our JavaScript code, is `object`.

+Now, there isn't a type definition called `object` in TypeScript.
+Instead, TypeScript provides the syntax to define the *shape* of an object.

+Thus, instead of defining something like `const greet = (person: object)`, we can define which attributes we expect the person object parameter to have, like this: `const greet = (person: { name: string, age: number })`.

+In other words, we define an object's shape as the list of attribute names with a type definition for each attribute.
+The example above would allow to call `greet` like this:

+    greet({ name: "John", age: 34 })

+But any of the following would fail the TypeScript Compiler checks:

+    greet({ name: "John", age: "34" })
+    # Error: age is a string, not a number

+    greet({ name: "John" })
+    # Error: required field age is missing

+    greet({ name: "John", age: 34, city: "New York" })
+    # Error: additional undefined field city